Ivide: Cast

-Release

-The movie was released on 29 May 2015.
+Production

+Principal photography began on 10 November 2014.
+Filming predominantly took place in Atlanta, USA.

 Soundtrack

-Critical reception
+The film's soundtrack was composed by Gopi Sundar; all lyrics were written by Rafeeq Ahamed.

+Reception

-The film opened to a mixed response from critics.
-The International Business Times rated the film 3.5 on a scale of 5, calling it a "decent film".
-Veeyen of NowRunning rated the movie 3 out of 5, calling it "a demanding film that dexterously holds a mirror up to contemporary life in the United States of America".
-Bollywood Chats praised the photography and the performance of some of the actors, but criticised the film for its lack of pace and its excessive length.
+The film opened to a mixed reviews from critics.
+The International Business Times gave the film 3.5 out of 5 stars, calling it a "decent film".
+Veeyen of NowRunning gave the film 3 out of 5 stars, calling it "a demanding film that dexterously holds a mirror up to contemporary life in the United States of America".
+Bollywood Chats praised the cinematography and performances of some of the actors, but criticised the film for its lack of pace and its excessive length.
+The Times of India gave the film 2.5 out of 5 stars.